WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 content, the `signatures` array MUST NOT be present.

-If the the `update` map is present, that indicates that a new version of the signed exchange is available at its effective request URI (Section 5.5 of
+If the the `update` map is present, that indicates that a new version of the signed exchange is available at either its effective request URI (Section 5.5 of
-{{!RFC7230}}) and can give an estimate of the size of the updated exchange (`update.size`).
+{{!RFC7230}}) or, if present, the URL in `update.url`, and can give an estimate of the size of the updated exchange (`update.size`).
 If the signed exchange is currently the most recent version, the `update` SHOULD NOT be present.

 If both the `signatures` and `update` fields are present, clients can use the estimated size to decide whether to update the whole resource or just its